1 Bg 9-1972: The Most Confidential Knowledge

 > miserable conditioned life.

-> very intelligent, although such worship is offered to Me
+> very intelligent, although such worship is done to Me

 > indirectly," Krsna says.
 For example, when a man pours